Pjiwm/Advent-of-code-java/README.md

 # Advent of code Java
-This is the skeleton for a project for advent of code.
-It contains a couple utility methods as well to help you along the way...
+Simple skeleton for an advent of code project in java.
+It contains a couple utility methods and a file reader you can use.

 ## Creating a new solution
 Copy the input from advent of code